hphelion/documentation/network.howto.md

 You can change the name of a port, as needed.

-1. On the 13.5 instance, launch a Windows PowerShell window.
+1. On a system configured to access the project, launch a Windows PowerShell window.

 	Select the shell appropriate to your system, either the 64-bit or 32-bit version.